 State Farm Bank money market accounts

 State Farm Bank has one money market account on offer.
-It is called the Money Market Savings Account, and the interest rate it pays is 0.05% APY to start.
+It is called the Money Market Savings Account.
 SFB’s money market account is unique because account holders can write checks on the account or withdraw funds via an ATM.
 It can also be linked to a State Farm checking account for overdraft protection.
 There is one potential drawback — customers need $1,000 to open a State Farm Bank money market account.

 State Farm Bank CDs